 American.

-And uh I just love your show.
+And I just love your show.

-I'm married to Arabic.
+I'm Married to Arabic.

-I wanted to share or actually question what is going on with I I go to Mexico a lot because I live in Bakersville, California.
+I go to Mexico a lot because I live in Bakersfield, California.

 So I literally drive.

-And I go and I'm giving.
+And I go and I give.

-And I always take clothes and stuff, and it's not the Mexicans that are trying to cross.
+And it's not the Mexicans that are trying to cross.

-So yeah.
+So, yeah.

 What's going on?

-So here's what's here's what's happening.
+Yeah, so here's what's happening.

-Yeah, is where the the migrant trains are coming in from.
+It's the southern border of Mexico is where the migrant trains are coming in from.

 Now, the president has been very direct about this, and the Mexican government has now put in place 15,000 troops on the Mexico's southern border.

-This isn't good for Mexico either, let me tell you.
+This isn't good for Mexico either.

 Yes, exactly.